• Skip to main content

 How to Make This Recipe

-Add the old-fashioned oats, almond milk, vegan yogurt, chia seeds, maple syrup, vanilla extract, and a pinch of salt into a jar that has a lid.
-See above for a list of jars that I use and recommend.
+Step 2: Add the almond milk, vegan yogurt, chia seeds, maple syrup, vanilla extract, and a pinch of salt.

 The frozen fruit will thaw overnight and the juice will drip down and flavor the oats.
 In the morning, give it a good stir to incorporate the fruit.